Top Menu

 An entire row of base cabinet carcasses in family room

 Here is a close-up of those boxes.
-I didn't build them all the way to the back, that would've been kinda wasting material.
+I didn't build them all the way to the back; that would've been a waste of material.

 And here is a look at the entire space.